Helicopter Accidents

 Pilot Mistakes

 Pilot error is the leading cause of offshore helicopter accidents and often involves a chain of decisions rather than a single mistake.
-A pilot who continues into deteriorating weather despite forecasts, who skips preflight checks under pressure to meet a departure time, or who becomes spatially disoriented over open water without visual reference to the horizon can quickly lose control of the aircraft.
+A pilot who continues into deteriorating weather despite forecasts, skips preflight checks under pressure, or becomes spatially disoriented over open water can quickly lose control.

-Fatigue is a particular concern in offshore operations, where pilots may fly multiple legs in a single day across long distances with limited rest between assignments.
-When pilot error is a factor, liability typically extends beyond the individual pilot to the company that employed them, since operators have a legal duty to ensure adequate training, enforce rest requirements, and refuse to pressure pilots into unsafe flights.
+Fatigue is a particular concern in offshore operations, where pilots fly multiple legs in a single day with limited rest.
+When pilot error is a factor, liability typically extends beyond the individual pilot to the company that employed them.
+Operators have a legal duty to ensure adequate training, enforce rest requirements, and refuse to pressure pilots into unsafe flights.

 Mechanical Problems / Bad Maintenance

-Helicopters require far more frequent and complex maintenance than fixed-wing aircraft because of the constant stress placed on rotating components — rotors, gearboxes, drive shafts, and tail assemblies are all subject to significant wear and must be inspected and serviced on strict schedules.
-When a maintenance company cuts corners, uses substandard parts, or fails to catch developing problems during inspection, the consequences in flight can be catastrophic and sudden.
+Helicopters require far more frequent and complex maintenance than fixed-wing aircraft.
+When a maintenance company cuts corners, uses substandard parts, or fails to catch developing problems, the consequences in flight are catastrophic.

 Bad Weather